A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

 Integrating Eq.~(\ref{eqn:characVoF2}) over the volume of the cell and in time with a first-order forward Euler scheme, an equation to update the volume fraction of a given cell is obtained as

-The term \(\sum_{i=1}^{N_{\text{faces}}} F_i \) represents the sum of the signed fluxes of the reference phase in and out of the cell (i.e., taking into account the direction of the cell face normal unit vector pointing outwards).
-These fluxes are evaluated geometrically within the EI-EA-LE split advection algorithm coupled with PLIC~\cite{baraldi2014mass}. \(\tilde{C}\) is the volume fraction of the cell, but where the choice of implicit (\(\tilde{C}=C^{n+1}\)) or explicit (\(\tilde{C}=C^n\)) evaluation could be made.
+The term \(\sum_{i=1}^{N_{\text{faces}}} F_i \) represents the sum of the signed fluxes of the reference phase in and out of the cell, which are evaluated geometrically within the EI-EA-LE split advection algorithm coupled with PLIC~\cite{baraldi2014mass}. \(\tilde{C}\) is the volume fraction of the cell, but where the choice of implicit (\(\tilde{C}=C^{n+1}\)) or explicit (\(\tilde{C}=C^n\)) evaluation could be made.
 However, only the implicit formulation, \(\tilde{C}=C^{n+1}\) has been found to provide consistent results with the split advection method used here.
 In summary, Eq.~(\ref{eqn:volumeVoF}) accounts for the variation of the volume fraction at a given cell caused not only by convective fluxes in and out of the cell, but also by the local volume expansion of the reference phase and the volume of the reference phase added/subtracted due to phase change.
-In these ways, it differs from prior approaches that treated incompressible liquids without phase change.
+In these ways, it differs from prior approaches that treated incompressible liquids with or without phase change.